-Students may take the "Program Specific Courses" only after they have been admitted into the program.
-A separate application process is required for acceptance into this program.
-A new class begins each fall semester.
-The application deadline for the program is May 30.
+A separate application process is required for acceptance into the Dental Hygiene program; the application deadline is May 30th.
 A new class is selected to begin each fall semester.
-Contact the Allied Health Office or visit the website(www.otc.edu/alliedhealth/1897.php) for an application packet.
+Upon acceptance the student may take the "program specific courses."
+The Dental Hygiene program is a five semester program which prepares the student for their national and state licensure examinations.
+Contact the Allied Health Office or visit the website( www.otc.edu/alliedhealth/1897.php) for an application packet.